 This section aims at enabling the public to assess whether the system of governance is set up in an appropriate manner with regard to the Company's strategic objectives and business operations.
-No material changes to the Company's system of governance were implemented in 2021.
+No material changes to the Company's system of governance were implemented in 2022.

 The Company's Board of Directors (hereafter 'the Board') is responsible for the overall management and oversight of the Company.
-The Board strives to keep the current corporate governance framework up to date with new legislation and to identify best practice.
+The Board strives to keep the corporate governance framework up to date and in compliance with new legislation and industry best practice.